kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow2.md

 ✖ Expected a `;` - start: 284, end: 286
 ✖ Declaration or statement expected - start: 286, end: 287
 ✖ Declaration or statement expected - start: 287, end: 290
-✖ Expression expected - start: 300, end: 306
+✖ Identifier expected - start: 300, end: 306
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 306, end: 307
 ✖ The left hand side of the arrow is not destructible  - start: 308, end: 311